Multi-Fidelity Active Learning with GFlowNets: Metrics

+\begin{itemize} \item \textbf{DNA aptamers}: The similarity measure is calculated by the mean pairwise sequence identity within a set of DNA sequences.
+The higher the sequence identity, the more similar the sequences are.
+We utilize global alignment with the Needleman-Wunsch algorithm and standard nucleotide substitution matrix, as calculated by the Biotite package~\citep{kunzmann2018biotite}.
+Here, $s(x_i, x_k) = \frac{\text{Number of matching nucleotides}}{\text{Total number of nucleotides in the alignment}}$. \item \textbf{Antimicrobial peptides}: The similarity measure is calculated by the mean pairwise sequence identity within a set of peptide sequences.
+The higher the sequence identity, the more similar the sequences are.
+We utilize global alignment with the Needleman-Wunsch algorithm and BLOSUM62 substitution matrix, as calculated by the Biotite package~\citep{kunzmann2018biotite}.
+Here, $s(x_i, x_k) = \frac{\text{Number of matching aminoacids}}{\text{Total number of aminoacids in the alignment}}$. \item \textbf{Molecules}: The similarity measure is calculated by the mean pairwise Tanimoto similarity within a set of molecules.
+The higher the Tanimoto similarity, the more similar the molecules are.
+Tanimoto metrics are calculated from Morgan Fingerprints (radius of two, size of 2048 bits) as implemented in the RDKit package~\citep{rdkit}.
+Here, $s(x_i, x_k) = \frac{|F(x_i) \cap F(x_k)|}{|F(x_i) \cup F(x_k)|}$. \end{itemize}

-\paragraph{Mean Diverse Top-$K$ Score} This is a version of the previous metric by which we restricts the selection of the $K$ candidates to examples that are diverse between each other.
-We use similarity measures (\textit{vide infra}) such that we sample the top-$K$ candidates where each candidate it at most similar to each other by a certain threshold.
+\paragraph{Mean diverse top-$K$ score} This is an alternative version to the mean top-$K$ score metric by which we restrict the selection of the $K$ candidates to data points that are diverse between each other.
+We use similarity measures (\textit{vide infra}) such that we sample the top-$K$ candidates where each candidate is at most similar to each other by a certain threshold.
 For antimicrobial peptides, the sequence identity threshold is 0.35; for DNA aptamers, the sequence identity threshold is 0.60; for molecules, the Tanimoto similarity distance threshold is 0.35.

-\paragraph{Diversity} In order to measure the diversity of a set of candidates, we use the similarity index with the following details for each of the tasks:

-\begin{itemize} \item \textbf{DNA aptamers}: The similarity measure is calculated by the mean of pairwise sequence identity between a set of DNA sequences.
-We utilize global alignment with Needleman-Wunsch algorithm and standard nucleotide substitution matrix, as calculated by \texttt{biotite} package~\citep{kunzmann2018biotite}. \item \textbf{Antimicrobial peptides}: The similarity measure is calculated by the mean of pairwise sequence identity between a set of peptide sequences.
-We utilize global alignment with Needleman-Wunsch algorithm and BLOSUM62 substitution matrix, as calculated by \texttt{biotite} package~\citep{kunzmann2018biotite}. \item \textbf{Molecules}: The similarity measure is calculated by the mean of pairwise Tanimoto distances between a set of molecules.
-Tanimoto distances are calculated from Morgan Fingerprints (radius of two, size of 2048 bits) as implemented in \texttt{RDKit} package~\citep{rdkit}. \end{itemize}
+The results using this metric are reported in \cref{sup:additional_results}.